ToadNetwork/Docs/docs/addLiquidityForTOADNetwork.md

 ![Confirm deposit on wallet](https://github.com/ToadNetwork/Docs/blob/main/docs/_media/howtos/AddingLiquidity16_ApprovedepositOnWallet.png?raw=true)

-- After approvind the deposit on your wallet, and once the transaction has been confirmed on the BSC, you'll see hoy your deposited LP tokens are updated on the farm.
+- After approving the deposit on your wallet, and once the transaction has been confirmed on the BSC, you'll see hoy your deposited LP tokens are updated on the farm.

 ![Check deposited LP tokens](https://github.com/ToadNetwork/Docs/blob/main/docs/_media/howtos/AddingLiquidity17_confirmDepositedTokens.png?raw=true)

-Congrats, now you have deposited your LP tokens into a TOAD farm and you'll be earning new TOADS by the second!
+Congrats, now you have deposited your LP tokens into a [TOAD farm](toadfarms.md) and you'll be earning new TOADS by the second!